wu-hongjun/Hackintosh-Aero-15W/README.md

 # Hackintosh Configuration for Gigabyte Aero 15W
-> In my opinion, this hackintosh you guys made are still too young, sometimes naive. -- [Zemin Jiang](https://errrneist.github.io/elder/).
+> In my opinion, this hackintosh you guys made are still too young, sometimes naive. -- The Elder.
 <img align="right" src="https://github.com/Errrneist/Hackintosh-Aero-15W/blob/master/img/critter.png" alt="Critter" width="250">

 #### Don't forget to star this project if you like it!